 - How are the meanings different?

 - Can you trace a pattern or relationship between the meanings?

 - How do the interview meanings compare to the dictionary definition?

-- Is there a pattern in the responses of different groups you interviewed?
-Older vs. Younger people?
+- Is there a pattern in the responses of the different groups you interviewed?
+Older vs. younger people?
 Men vs. women?

 Peer Editing Questions

 You can use the following questions to edit your own work; however, it is often better to get someone else to edit it also.